MicrosoftDocs/cpp-docs/docs/c-language/noreturn.md

 A convenience macro, `noreturn`, provided in <stdnoreturn.h>, maps to the `_Noreturn` keyword.

-The primary benefits for using `_Noreturn` (or the equivalent `noreturn`) are making the intention of the function clear in the code for future readers, and for detecting unintentionally unreachable code.
+The primary benefits for using `_Noreturn` (or the equivalent `noreturn`) are making the intention of the function clear in the code for future readers, and detecting unintentionally unreachable code.

 ## Example using `noreturn` macro and `_Noreturn `keyword

 The following example demonstrates the `_Noreturn` keyword and the equivalent `noreturn` macro.

-IntelliSense may generate a spurious error, `E0065`, on the macro version that you can ignore.
+IntelliSense may generate a spurious error, `E0065`, if you use the macro `noreturn` that you can ignore.
 It doesn't prevent you from running the sample.

 ```C
 // Compile with Warning Level4 (/W4) and /std:c11